 Identification and description of archival holdings

 The descriptions of archival holdings that are available in the Portal have two distinct origins.
-They either come from EHRI-authored descriptions d, or from descriptions authored elsewhere.
+They either come from EHRI-authored descriptions, or from descriptions authored elsewhere.
 There are quite significant differences between these two types of archival descriptions in terms of selection criteria and their general characteristics:

 Existing external descriptions (not authored by EHRI)

-In terms of content, we have mapped the local metadata schemas used by the original describing agency to our own, but have otherwise not significantly altered the content of the descriptions, Therefore, these descriptions are a much more diverse in length, style and content than EHRI-authored descriptions.
+In terms of content, we have mapped the local metadata schemas used by the original describing agency to our own, but have otherwise not significantly altered the content of the descriptions, Therefore, these descriptions are much more diverse in length, style and content than EHRI-authored descriptions.
 Moreover, we have so far not systematically linked such external descriptions to the EHRI controlled vocabularies.
-However, we are currently working on increasing the interlinkage between external archival descriptions and the EHRI controlled vocabularies, and expect to have a much more comprehensive coverage towards the end of 2018.
+However, we are currently working on increasing the interlinkage between external archival descriptions and the EHRI controlled vocabularies, and expect to have a much more comprehensive coverage soon.

 New descriptions authored by EHRI